 You go, go, go.
 Now it's time to stop, stop, stop.
 Unwind and have a family movie night.
 Kick it up a notch by turning your family room into a movie theater, complete with a concession stand, ushers, and even movie reviews after the show is over.

 What's going on in your neighborhood?
 How about with your child's sports team?
 What's the big news Aunt Martha has to share with the family?
 Help your kids create a news journal to write about everything happening around them.
 They can create their own newspaper, laying it out like a real publication.
 Let them dig for the news like a reporter and distribute it around the neighborhood or at sports practice with you.

 Take your little artists outside for some creative outdoor painting.
-You only need some banner paper, non-toxic paints and kids who love to get messy.
-And when they're done, hose the kids off for minimal cleanup!
+You only need some banner paper, non-toxic paints, and kids who love to get messy.
+When they're done, hose the kids off for minimal cleanup!

 Pull out your old magazines or old photo albums and let your kids pick a picture that inspires them.
 Now let them write their own story based on the photo.
-For kids who aren't ready to write their own story, they can dictate the story to you or simply let them draw their version of the picture.
+For kids who aren't ready to write their own story, they can dictate the story to you or simply let them draw their version with a picture.